The US mint issued a ‘commemorative coin’ with Trump’s face. An old lawyer realized there was a law forbidding the use of living people, so he sued.

 = = = = =

-Variable: Somebody mentioned that the law was last invoked 100 years ago when the Mint put out a commemorative for Coolidge, then quickly pulled it back when they realized it was illegal.
-I guarandamntee you that Silent Cal didn’t order the Mint to commemorate him.
-He was the perfect diametric opposite of Trump, a minimalist ruler who didn’t WANT to be president.
+Variable: Somebody mentioned that the law was last invoked 100 years ago.
+The Mint issued a commemorative for Coolidge, then quickly pulled it back when they realized it was illegal.
+I guarandamntee you that Silent Cal didn’t order the Mint to coin him.
+Cal was the perfect diametric opposite of Trump, a minimalist ruler who didn’t WANT or EXPECT to be president.
 He ended up in the office after Deepstate killed Harding.
 Coolidge didn’t want to suffer the same fate, so he allowed Wall Street to bomb the country without any constraints.